THE DEVIL WEARS PRADA

 I’ve opened store cards on larger purchases to receive a reduction and once I’m home I’ve paid off the balance and closed the account.
 How naughty!
 I also take advantage of reward card schemes which offer discounts and help me to build up a Christmas shopping fund.
 The Liberty and Harrods loyalty cards are great for those cheeky handbag purchases!

 If an item needs to be delivered I look for retailers who do not charge.
-I often buy my larger items from John Lewis because they offer free delivery to orders over £50.
+I often buy my larger items from John Lewis because they offer free delivery on orders over £50.
 They also price match which has enabled me to take advantage of offers I’ve seen elsewhere.

 If I’ve exhausted all options and I’m spending a considerable amount I’ll usually ask in store for a discount.
 Yes, I am that person!
 I was recently offered a 10% reduction on a full-price raincoat simply by joining the mailing list.
 It’s always worth asking and having worked in retail I know no one will think any less of you.